Time Slip Simulator User Guide

 The following keyboard controls are available on the Simulation Screen.

-Excluding red lights, there are basically four ways to win a bracket race where dial-ins are used.
+Excluding red lights, there are basically three ways to win a DYO bracket race.

 - If you have the better reaction time, cross the finish line in front of your opponent by less than the difference between the reaction times.
 E.g. you have a .03 reaction time, and your opponent has a .05 reaction time.
 The difference is .02.
 If you cross the finish line in front of your opponent by less than .02, you win no matter what